vulhub/vulhub/README.md

 pip install docker-compose
 ```

-The installation steps of docker and docker-compose under others operating system may be slightly different, please read the docker documentation for installation.
+The installation steps of docker and docker-compose for others operating system might be slightly different, please refer to the docker documentation for details.

 ## Usage